yingshaoxo/auto_everything/auto_everything/yingshaoxo_linux/README.md

 In real free linux system, the user always have the highest permission.
 That is to say, the user can modifying any file in that system.
 The user can even delete the whole old system and flash (or install) their own new system by doing file copy and paste.
 Everything is transparent for that user.
 The user can see and control anything that is running in that system.
 And user can run any software without limitations.

 ### 3. Leave user with more freedom as possible
 In linux system, the system will always power the user.
 For example, whenever the hardware has some outside interface, linux will let the user has full control over those outside devices.
-For example, USB devices, Outside microcontroller pins, speakers, microphones, mouse, keyboard, LED screen, CPU frequency, Network lines, so on and on.
+For example, USB devices, Outside microcontroller pins, speakers, microphones, mouse, keyboard, LED/LCD screen, CPU frequency, Network lines, so on and on.

 ### 4. Offline Usable
 In linux, we do not ask our user to connect network to use the system.
 We don't want to spy on our users.
 So we basacally have everything inside, you can use those tools without network.
 For example, the system will have a programming language compiler or intepreter, then the user can write and compile and run their own software as many as they want.

+### 5. Less and Core software
+A less than 5MB c compiler and python interpreter is necessary.
+For other software, unless they can become a loop, self_independent, otherwise, we do not include.
+What is a self_independent loop?
+HTTP browser client and HTTP server are two ends software, they must be together.
+Music MIDI making software and music MIDI player must be together, otherwise, we do not include music player.

 ## From tech side